 Instructions

-- Drain tomatoes in a large strainer or colander set over a large bowl, reserving the liquid.
+- Drain 2 28 ounce cans diced tomatoes in a large strainer or colander set over a large bowl, reserving the liquid.
 Stir the tomatoes and press firmly to remove as much liquid as possible.
 You should end up with about 4 cups of tomato juice.
 Set the tomatoes and the juice aside.

-- Heat the olive oil in a large pot or dutch oven over medium-high heat.
-Add the onion and carrots and cook until soft, about 4-5 minutes.
-Stir in ⅔ of the tomatoes, the bay leaf, and the brown sugar and cook until beginning to brown, about 10-15 minutes.
-Stir in the tomato paste and cook until starting to brown, about 1 minute.
+- Heat 2 Tablespoons olive oill in a large pot or dutch oven over medium-high heat.
+Add the chopped onion and carrots and cook until soft, about 4-5 minutes.
+Stir in ⅔ of the tomatoes, 1 bay leaf, and 1 teaspoon brown sugar and cook until the vegetables are beginning to brown, about 10-15 minutes.
+Stir in 2 Tablespoons tomato paste and cook until it starts to brown, about 1 minute.

 - Slowly stir in the reserved tomato juice, scraping up any browned bits on the bottom of the pot.
-Stir in the remaining tomatoes, baking soda, and salt.
-Bring to a boil, then reduce heat to medium low and simmer until slightly thickened, about 8 minutes.
+Stir in the remaining ⅓ of the tomatoes, ½ teaspoon baking soda, and ½ teaspoon salt.
+Bring to a boil, then reduce heat to medium-low and simmer until slightly thickened, about 8 minutes.

 Notes